Feeling blue? Create a tropical getaway with this exotic-looking plant.

 Fishtail Palm Tree

 Fishtail palm trees feature compound leaves that reach staggeringly large sizes, as does the tree itself.
-The leaflets of these large leaves, each of which features ragged edges that resemble the back end of a fish, lend a tropical feel to the plant and subsequently any room or garden space it is in.
-Worth noting: Most varieties of clump-forming fishtail palm trees are good outdoor substitutes for the more invasive bamboo (the world’s fastest-growing plant).
+The leaflets of these large leaves, each of which features ragged edges that resemble the back end of a fish, to the plant and subsequently any room or garden space it is in.
+Worth noting: Most varieties of clump-forming fishtail palm trees are good outdoor substitutes for invasive bamboo (the world’s fastest-growing plants).

 Whether you grow this tree indoors as a houseplant or outside on a seasonal basis (or permanently in warmer regions), it creates the sense of a tropical getaway.
 That's because this plant is one of the few palm trees with bipinnately compound leaves comprised of many leaflets.
 These grayish-green leaves create a dappled shade environment.